bechirtouhami/sitepress-multilingual-cms/readme.txt

 For integration instruction in the theme, visit the [navigation usage](http://wpml.org/home/getting-started-guide/site-navigation/) page.

+To style the drop down menu, you can use the [Drop down menu customization tool](http://wpml.org/support/drop-down-menu-customization/).

 = Sticky links =

 WPML can turn ordinary internal links into unbreakable sticky links.
 Sticky links track the URL of the page and update when the target page updates.